Back

 • For 140 ml of Amoxiclav oral suspension 400 mg/57 mg/5 ml add 118 ml of water

-If you have taken or given more than the required dose of Amoxiclav to your child
+If you take or give more Amoxiclav than you should to your child

-If you take or give your child more than the right dose of Amoxiclav, symptoms may include stomach upset (nausea, vomiting or diarrhoea) or convulsions.
-Consult your doctor or the child's doctor as soon as possible.
+If you take or give your child more Amoxiclav than you should, signs may include stomach upset (nausea, vomiting or diarrhoea) or fits.
+Consult your doctor or your child's doctor as soon as possible.
 Take the medicine bottle to show the doctor.

 If you forget to take or give Amoxiclav to your child

-If you miss taking or giving your child a dose, do it as soon as you remember.
-Do not take the next dose too soon, about 4 hours should pass between the two doses.
+If you miss a dose, take it as soon as you remember.
+Do not take the next dose too soon, there should be about 4 hours between doses.

 If you or your child stops taking Amoxiclav

-Continue to take or give Amoxiclav to your child until treatment is complete, even if you or he or she feels better.
-You or your child need each dose to help fight the infection.
-If some bacteria survive, they can cause the infection to re-emerge.
+Continue to take or give your child Amoxiclav until the treatment is finished, even if you or your child feel better.
+You or your child needs every dose to help fight the infection.
+If some bacteria survive, they may cause the infection to come back.

 4. Possible side effects